ajmwagar/ufo/README.md

 ```

-See the `examples/` directly for more information.
+See the `examples/` directory for more information.

 ## Help out